Rodolfo Graziani: Mausoleum controversy

 In August 2012, $160,000 of public money was used to help finance the building of a large monument atop Graziani's tomb in Affile.
-The subscription was supplemented by private funding from the mayor of Affile, Ettore Viri.
+The subscription was supplemented by private funding from the mayor of Affile, Ercole Viri.
 The new mausoleum was engraved with the words "Fatherland" and "Honor".
 Local left-wing politicians and national commentators harshly criticized the monument whereas the town's "mostly conservative" population approved.
 Public funding for the Graziani monument was suspended by the newly elected Lazio administration after the 2013 regional elections.
 A statement from Ethiopia's Ministry of Foreign Affairs said Graziani did not deserve to be memorialized but instead be condemned in history for his war crimes, genocidal behavior and crimes against humanity.
+In 2017, Viri and two other Affile town councillors were convicted of the crime of "fascism apology" for building the monument and were given jail sentences, although the court did not order the removal of the monument.

 Books

 Graziani wrote several books, the most important of which are: